What is it like to do a residency at Kaiser Oakland?

 What is your call schedule like?

 We have a night float system.
 Sunday through Thursday the night float covers from 8PM till 9:30AM.
-Friday and Saturday are traditional overnight calls (24-hour shifts) except for the interns who have 12-hour shifts.
-The Obstetrical Team covers from 5:30PM till 8PM so residents on other services have only weekend call approximately two to four times per month.
-The Obstetrical team splits the days so 2 team members stay 2 days during the week until 8PM while the other 2 days they are relieved after sign out.
+Friday and Saturday are traditional overnight calls (24-hour shifts).
+The Obstetrical Team covers from 5:30PM till 8PM so residents on other services have weekend call approximately two to four times per month.
+The Obstetrical team splits the days so 2 team members stay 2 days during the week until 8PM while the other 2 days they are relieved after sign-out to their team at 5:30.
 We call this a “day float” system.

 Friday call: 5:30PM-8:00AM (day shift is on regular rotation)